-So if you are looking for food truck menu ideas for your new street food start-up then you have come to the right place.
+So if you are looking for inspiration and need some food truck menu ideas for your new street food start-up then you have come to the right place.

-Below are 28 food truck menu ideas for 2020 from all of the four corners of the globe.
+Below is an updated list of 35 food truck menu ideas for 2023 from all four corners of the globe.